amazing-jay/simple_ruby_service/README.md

   attribute :id
   attr_accessor :resource

-  # NOTE: Validations are executed prior to the business logic encapsulated in `perform`
+  # Validations are executed prior to the business logic encapsulated in `perform`
   validate do
     @resource ||= SomeModel.find(id)
     authorize! resource
   end

-  # NOTE: The return value of `perform` is automatically stored as the SO's `value`
+  # The return value of `perform` is automatically stored as the SO's `value`
   def perform
     resource.do_something
     resource.do_something_related